-If her precious talismans have already caught the eye of international buyers such as French luxury retailers Madlords or Montaigne Market, Laura Sayan is also a pioneer of co-creation with her faithful clients that follows her since her debuts.
+If her precious talismans have already caught the eye of international buyers, Laura Sayan is also a pioneer of co-creation with her faithful clients that follows her since her debuts.
 Every fine jewelry piece can be personalized depending on the material (gold, silver) or the gem set that you wish.
 A jewelry bespoke service that you will surely get to you!

 Amongst the early adopters of the signet rings model and brand ambassador Cara Delevigne or fashion blogger Camille Charrière included them as must-have accessories.
 How does a heirloom symbol became a jewelry fashion statement?